MicrosoftDocs/azure-docs/articles/app-service/security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/4468).

-**Guidance**: Use Azure Active Directory (Azure AD) as the central authentication and authorization system for your App Service instances.
+**Guidance**: Use Azure Active Directory (Azure AD) as the central authentication and authorization system for your App Service apps.
 Azure AD protects data by using strong encryption for data at rest and in-transit, salts, hashes, and securely stores user credentials.

 Access to Azure AD sign in activity, audit and risk event log sources allow you to integrate with Azure Sentinel or a third-party SIEM.
 Streamline this process by creating diagnostic settings for Azure AD user accounts and sending the audit and sign in logs to a Log Analytics workspace.
 Desired log alerts can be configured within Log Analytics.